0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

     size: (f32)
 ```

-The idea is to save a snapshot in the beginning, and everytime when `dts` and `dseq` are close to overflow, start a new snapshot.
-The number of records is very handy because when query between two timestamp the reader can skip the snapshot section if it is out of range.
+The idea is to save a snapshot every once in a while, and everytime when `dts` and `dseq` are close to overflow, start a new snapshot and repeat.
 This on average saves 5 bytes, a 30% reduction.
-And the processing overhead is minimal.
-Now we use only 12 bytes, 27% of the original codec.
+And the processing overhead is `O(1)`.
+Here, we use only 12 bytes, 27% of the original codec.

 There are other ways to futher reduce the size if we aren't storing the whole order book.
-For example, contiguous tick prices tend to be close to each other, which means zigzag encoding can be applied.
-If the price only goes upward(possible with crypto?), we can use varint.
-Also, doing delta encoding over the bytes could potentially save a few bytes, but would cost O(n) in additional processing time, same with run length encoding.
+For example, contiguous tick prices tend to be close to each other, which means [zigzag encoding](https://gist.github.com/mfuerstenau/ba870a29e16536fdbaba) can be useful.
+If the price only goes upward(possible with a hypothetical ponzi scheme based funds), we can use [varint](https://developers.google.com/protocol-buffers/docs/encoding).
+Also, doing delta encoding over the bytes could potentially save a few bytes, but would cost O(n) in additional processing time, same with run length encoding: first run a decompression over bytes, then decompress again.

 ### Metadata